 Please note that you are only allowed 6 total years of NIH training grant support (72 months) and you may have been on our MSTP grant for up to 36 months (the MSTP office knows exactly how many).
 You should ask for the most number of months allowed, and I would recommend not asking for less than two years of research funding.

 Ruth L. Kirschstein National Research Service Awards for Individual Predoctoral MD/PhD Fellows (F30).
-The F30 individual NRSA Program Announcement (PA-16-305) supports both the PhD phase as well as (at the discretion of the institute and review panel) the final years of medical school.
-Please see the above PA-16-305 link for detailed information including the list of participating NIH institutes.
+The F30 individual NRSA Program Announcement (PA-18-668) supports both the PhD phase as well as (at the discretion of the institute and review panel) the final years of medical school.
+Please see the above PA-18-668 link for detailed information including the list of participating NIH institutes.
 As of 2/21/2018 this link does not list NHLBI as a participating institute, but that is an error that will be corrected.
 Note that the National Institute of Neurological Disorders and Stroke (NINDS) does NOT support the F30 mechanism; instead, they expect MSTP students to apply for F31’s.
 You must have matriculated into the MSTP no more than 48 months prior to the submission due date of your initial F30 application (this rule does not apply if you are resubmitting an application, and does not apply to F31’s).